williamholland/leave_suggestions/README.md

 # To do list

-* have a file to configure start and end dates, leave allowance and booked holidays
+* choose cfg file with commandline arg
 * include english or scottish bank holidays with commandline flag
 * unit tests